convertigo/convertigo-doc/programming-guide/devops/index.md

 Click __Preview >__ button and follow the wizard to the end.
 If successful, you can Fetch/Push your project with that remote repository.

+### Versioning and releases

+For library compatibility branches, project versions, immutable dependency tags and tag-triggered CI releases, see [Versioning and release best practices](./versioning-and-releases/).

 ## Setting up gradle tasks

 To enable __Continuious Integration__ build, you have to add __Gradle__ resources to your Convertigo project.
 Gradle is a tool use to build and to perform some tasks.